Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Brette's Answer: Abuse is definitely a reason parental rights can be revoked.
 Good luck.

 Maribel's Question: I have a 5 year old boy who has not seen his father for over four years.
 I want nothing to do with him, and want my son to have a better life.
 I'm going for full custody, but my question is, can I get him to sign over his parental rights.
-What can I do?

 Brette's Answer: You will need to begin a custody proceeding or file for a modification procedure by filing a petition in order to open a case.
 When you go to court, you can seek full legal and physical custody of your son with no visitation rights to his father.
 You can also ask his father to sign away his parental rights.
 Usually this is only done when there is a stepparent adoption.
 Asking him to sign away his rights takes something from him as well as your son.
 You would need a court to approve this and courts generally do not like to do this unless there is a serious issue such as abuse.
 If he's not in your son's life right now, he can't be causing any harm, but someday your son may want to have a relationship with him.
 When he's a teenager he might be very angry that you kept his father out of his life.
-This is a serious decision and one you should consider very carefully. » Return to top
+This is a serious decision and one you should consider very carefully.

 Why can't he just sign over his rights if he never sees the child?

-Amanda's Question: My boyfriend wants to sign his rights over to the mother of the child, but they wont let him.
+Amanda's Question: My boyfriend wants to sign his rights over to the mother of the child, but they won't let him.
 They say he can't.
 Is that true?
 He never gets to see him anyway.

 Brette's Answer: He can agree to sole custody for the mother with no visitation.
 He cannot change the fact that he is the child's legal father.
 Termination of parental rights happens only in extreme circumstances.
 Good luck.

-How to relinquish parental rights
+How do we relinquish his parental rights if he agrees?

 Brette's Answer: I have to tell you that I am disturbed by this scenario.
 This man is your child's father and will always be.
 Growing up without a father is a difficult thing for any child.
 Why would you be willing to let this man walk away from your child?
 You might not like him or have a good relationship with him, but you can't change the fact that you created a baby with this man who is now part of both of you.